-Our curriculum has been designed to complement the strong ethos within school that every child can expect and will receive an excellent standard of education, one that enables them to shine as individuals, make a positive contribution and reach their full potential.
+Our curriculum has been designed to complement the strong ethos within school that every child has the right to a high-quality education, one that builds up their self-esteem, confidence and encourages them to aspire to achieve without limits.

 The intent underpinning our curriculum is a simple one: to achieve the very best outcomes for each pupil in our school.

 Through our school curriculum we teach our children to be:

 - Develop their independence and skills to work in collaboration with others

 - Take pride in themselves and their work.

 - Show engagement in their learning, asking questions and showing enthusiasm

 - Show resilience – when things get tough, they don’t give up!

 - Value themselves, others, their environment and their world